T. J. Johnson (American football)

-Anthony Eugene Johnson (born July 17, 1990) is an American former professional football center who played for the Cincinnati Bengals of the National Football League (NFL).
-He was selected by the Bengals in the seventh round of the 2013 NFL draft after playing college football at the University of South Carolina.
+Anthony Eugene Johnson (born July 17, 1990) is an American former professional football player who was a center for the Cincinnati Bengals of the National Football League (NFL).
+He was selected by the Bengals in the seventh round of the 2013 NFL draft after playing college football for the South Carolina Gamecocks.

 Early life

 Johnson played high school football at Aynor High School in Aynor, South Carolina.
 He was named first-team all-state was by the Associated Press his senior year.
 He played in the 71st-annual Shrine Bowl of the Carolinas and was named to the All-Atlantic Region team by PrepStar magazine.

 College career

-Johnson played for the South Carolina Gamecocks from 2009 to 2012.
+Johnson played for the Gamecocks at the University of South Carolina from 2009 to 2012.
 He was redshirted in 2008.
 He earned Freshman All-SEC honors in 2009.
 He was selected to the second-team on Phil Steele's 2012 Midseason All-America and All-SEC teams.
 He was a member of the SEC Fall Academic Honor Roll.
 Johnson started a school record 53 games over his four seasons at the University of South Carolina.
 He played in the East–West Shrine Game following his senior season.